agongi/study/java/reference/README.md

 > ttl == JVM-option (-XX:SoftRefLRUPolicyMSPerMB) * (remain-heap-size) after last GC.

 ## Weak Reference
-- referent: It will be collected in next GC even if there are references
+- It `will be collected in next GC` even if there are references
-- reference-queue: optional
-  - 생성자를 통해 reference-queue 가 주입되었으면, enqueued

 ```java
 // weak reference